 “I should have made this call yesterday.”

 Now I totally believe that investing is a serious pursuit, we are talking about your money, right?
 But that doesn’t mean you can’t make it fun.

-This past week I attended a presentation by Shabnam Mogharabi of Soulpancake (#soulpancake).
+I remember a while ago I attended a presentation by Shabnam Mogharabi of Soulpancake (#soulpancake).
 Her presentation was about joy, and how we can bring more joy into our life…

 Shabnam demonstrated ways that she and her team have used video content to change the way people view certain significant issues and questions.
 So inspired by her work, I thought it would be a good idea to look at ways we can make investing more joyful and fun.

 The Attitude of Gratitude

 One of the simple takeaways from Shabnam was the impact of gratitude…

 Many studies and examples exist to prove that when we feel grateful we are happier.

 Think of a time when you felt grateful, like after a birthday and you’ve had over 100 messages on Facebook celebrating your special day.
 It makes you feel pretty good, grateful for the friends you have.
 It’s hard not to be joyful when this happens.